serverspec/serverspec.github.io/_includes/file.md

 #### be_socket

-In order to test a subject exists as a socket, you should use **be_scoket** matcher.
+In order to test a subject exists as a socket, you should use **be_socket** matcher.

 ```ruby
 describe file('/var/run/unicorn.sock') do